croquet/microverse/docs/QuickStart.md

 2. [Git](https://git-scm.com)
 3. Web browser (we recommend [Chrome](https://chrome.google.com/) at this time)

 Our tools are written in JavaScript and need Node.js to run.
 In particular the `npm` command provided by Node is used to install JS packages.
-Microverse Builder is hosted on GitHub and the instructions assume you use the command line `git` client to access it.
+Microverse is hosted on GitHub and the instructions assume you use the command line `git` client to access it.

 The users of your worlds do not need these tools.
 Microverse worlds are deployed as static web pages so only a web browser is needed to visit them.